 We recognise the role we play in turning our intentions into clear actions through our Reconciliation Action Plan (RAP).

-Part of this plan is what we call ‘paying the rent’: every Nightingale apartment pays approximately $100 per year (as added OC fees) that goes directly to Indigenous organisations such as Aboriginal Housing Victoria.
+Part of this plan is what we call ‘paying the rent’: every Nightingale apartment pays approximately $100 per year (as added OC fees) that goes directly to Indigenous organisations.

 We hope to lead the Australian housing, property and development sector towards this simple act of reconciliation that, when adopted across the entire country, could lead to substantial funds for tackling issues of inequality faced by Indigenous Australians.

-Many of the Nightingales buildings have been recognised for their innovative approach towards sustainability, community and affordability through local and national awards.
-Here are just a few:
+Many Nightingale buildings have been recognised for their innovative approach to sustainability, community and affordability through local and national awards.
+View a list of all awards here.